bng44270/bng44270/README.md

 There are a few web apps that I have developed that are available for you to play with.
 Much of the functionality used in the demos are available in one of my repositories or gists.

 * [DomTerm/JsonFS][domterm url]  Create a customizable command-line interface in the browser and work with files on a JSON-based filesystem
+* [JS Captcha][captcha url]  Creating client-side captcha's using number matching functionality
 * [WebNotepad][webnote url]  Maintain a collection of personal notes using web browser local storage
 * [Jgraf][jgraf url]  Create and customize SVG bar and line graphs
 * [DragDoc][dragdoc url]  Interact with images by zooming and dragging to pan